-- You rent cars regularly: If you rent cars frequently for travel or other reasons, a non-owner policy that offers liability coverage on rental vehicles can be a cost-effective option.
+- You rent cars regularly: If you rent cars frequently, a non-owner policy that offers liability coverage on rental vehicles can be a cost-effective option.
 That said, you might also want to purchase rental car insurance through your credit card or the car-rental company.

 - You borrow cars regularly: If you’re a caregiver or work with someone whose vehicle you often use, having non-owner insurance to supplement their personal policy if you get in an accident.
 However, if you are borrowing a car from someone in your household, you should be listed on their policy –– not on a non-owner policy.

 - You use a car-sharing service: If you’re enrolled in a car-sharing service like Car2Go, Zipcar, or Maven, you’ll typically get some liability and damage coverage as part of your membership.
 But check the fine print to find out how much protection you have.
 In some cases, it might be wise to get some additional coverage.